Kosovo Girl Travels: Seen on…

 Here you can find more information about where to find my collabs and other work:

-I was invited to Opinion TV Show in TV Klan in Albania to talk about the desire to know the world alongside with other travelers.
-(This is in Albanian only.
-Sorry!)
+- I was invited to Opinion TV Show on TV Klan in Albania to talk about the desire to know the world alongside with other travelers.
+(This is in Albanian only!)